monorkin/kappa/README.md

 ```

 This will start a web server on `http://localhost:3000` that will simulate an
 AWS Lambda.
-Ti will also start another web server on `http://localhost:3001`
+It will also start another web server on `http://localhost:3001`
 where you can configure what type of Lambda you want to run and which event
 template should it use.